itshermela/Face-Recognition-Project/README.md

 # Why is it helpful?

-* This Face recognition system is mainly important for problems that are related to VIPs which overcomes face recognition problems faced by them.
+* This Face recognition system is mainly important for problems that are related to VIPs to overcome face recognition problems faced by them.
-* Aims at expanding possibilities to people with vision loss to achieve their full potential in any working environment (especially if it is integrated with eyeglass).
+* Aims at expanding possibilities to people with vision loss to achieve their full potential in any working environment (especially if it can be integrated with eyeglass).
 * Increases VIP’s confidence by recognizing a person in seconds.
-* Simplifying the life of VIPs and let them be aware of their surroundings.
+* Simplify the life of VIPs and let them be aware of their surroundings.

 # Limitations/Challenges